When building a new home, choosing the color of your roof’s shingles can be a tough decision to make.

 Look for a finished product

 Once the slate shades have been narrowed down, ask the shingle manufacturer if they have visualization software that will show the chosen shingle colors on a photograph of the house.
-One can also ask the contractor for addresses where they have completed roof installations to get an idea how a finished product looks from a street view.
+One can also ask the contractor for addresses where they have completed roof installations to get an idea of how a finished product looks from a street view.
 Often, it is seen that a completely installed roof looks different from a single sample piece, and also from photographs viewed on a computer screen.

 Consider resale value